National Influenza Vaccination Week

 Some children may need two doses of flu vaccine this season to be fully protected.
 Children younger than 9 years old who are getting vaccinated for the first time will need two doses of vaccine.
 Some children who have received influenza vaccine previously also will need two doses of vaccine this season to be fully protected.
 Healthcare providers can tell families if their child needs two doses.

 You Have Options for Receiving Your Influenza Vaccine

-This season, the regular flu shot is available along with the nasal spray vaccine.
+Nasal spray vaccine is available.
 The nasal spray is an option for healthy, non-pregnant people 2-49 years of age.
 There also is a “high-dose” vaccine for people 65 and older and an intradermal vaccine with a much smaller needle that is approved for use in people 18 to 64 years old.